How To Safeguard Your Faith in Christ

 Faith in Jesus is a precious thing, but it is also a fragile thing if we don’t safeguard it.
 If you ask most people how you should safeguard your faith, they might tell you to read the Bible, to pray, to go to church, and to serve others.
 These are all important.

-However in his letter to the Philippian church, the apostle Paul gives us a surprising answer to what we should do to safeguard our faith.
+However, in his letter to the Philippian church, the apostle Paul gives us a surprising answer to what you should do to safeguard your faith.
 He says this:

 Whatever happens, my dear brothers and sisters, rejoice in the Lord.
 I never get tired of telling you these things, and I do it to safeguard your faith – Phil 3:1, NLT.

-The advice that Paul is giving us is that if we rejoice in the Lord, we will safeguard our faith.
+The advice that Paul is giving us is that if you rejoice in the Lord, you will safeguard your faith.
 In fact, our first response, whatever happens, should be to rejoice in the Lord.
 That way, our faith will stay strong.

 That goes against our natural reaction to the bad stuff that happens in our lives.
 Our first response is not to rejoice in the Lord.
 Our first response is to worry, to stress, and even perhaps to pray in great distress with great wringing of hands, “Woe is me!”